 - Made simply with oat milk, matcha powder, vanilla and sweetener

-- Can be made using a blender
+- Can be made using a blender OR the traditional way

 - Provides a small amount of caffeine and a little boost of energy, but that's less strong or acute than actual coffee